modernweb-dev/rocket/site/pages/10--docs/30--guides/20--social-media.rocket.md

 See a small screen capture of how that may look https://twitter.com/daKmoR/status/1507727164099248135?s=20&t=iESgVMwNfoPuPMbASLfIlw

+### Fonts

+In most cases the build of rocket will run within a CI (like Github Actions) or via a service (like Netlify build).
+This means that if we locally design your open graph html with a specific font and then generate the open graph image on a different machine then we may get a different result.
+The reasons for that is that systems fonts are vastly different per Operating System and Service.

+To prevent this it's recommended to use a web font as that will make sure wherever the image gets generated it will always have access to the same font.

+Loading web fonts can be tricky so be sure to checkout our [web fonts guide](./80--web-fonts.rocket.md).

 ### Using the PageTree

 Instead of extra defining the data for the open graph image we can use the [PageTree](../20--basics/50--layouts.rocket.md) to automatically get the page title.